The truth about multitasking

 Sometimes, task switching is unavoidable – an important phone call at work or children hurting themselves at home.
 Whenever it’s possible, try to limit distractions and block out time to work on a specific task, and only that task.

 Multi-tasking is seen as a badge of honour but really, it slows down everything and creates open loops in the day.
 Reteaching yourselves and your children how to focus on one thing at a time is going to be the single most critical skill for the next few decades.
 When focus remains on a single task, it can be completed, producing a sense of accomplishment and confidence.

 Physical vs mental multi-tasking

 Brain research indicates that you can have several motor programs running at the same time.
-(Your Creative Brain ) So you can steer your car, talk to passengers and adjust your rear view mirror simultaneously.
-Unfortunately you can only focus your conscious mental attention to one of these things at a time.
+(Your Creative Brain ) So you can steer your car, talk to passengers and adjust your rearview mirror simultaneously.
+Unfortunately, you can only focus your conscious mental attention on one of these things at a time.
 You can multitask physically, but not mentally.
 We think sequentially so we should work sequentially.

 Contact her at firstname.lastname@example.org

 Click here to learn more about her online course Create an Organized Home.

 Twitter – Facebook – Facebook group Organizing Mind and Space